Background pattern

 Pemetrexed Prasfarma 500 mg: Each vial contains 500 mg of pemetrexed (as pemetrexed disodium hemipentahydrate).

 After reconstitution, the solution contains 25 mg/ml of pemetrexed.
-Before administration, the healthcare professional must perform another dilution.
+Prior to administration, it is required that the healthcare professional perform further dilution.

 The other components are mannitol (E-421).

-Pemetrexed Prasfarma is a lyophilized powder for concentrate solution for infusion in a glass vial.
-It is a white to pale yellow or yellowish-green powder.
+Pemetrexed Prasfarma is a powder for concentrate for solution for infusion in a glass vial.
+It is a lyophilized powder of white to pale yellow or yellowish-green color.

-Each package of Pemetrexed Prasfarma contains a vial.
+Each package of Pemetrexed Prasfarma contains one vial.

 Only some package sizes may be marketed.